My Approach to Helping

 Specific Issue(s) I'm Skilled at Helping With

-I feel especially skilled at working with parenting, teen girls, anxiety, depression, life transitions, relationship issues, self esteem, substance abuse, and families.
+I feel especially skilled at working with parenting, teen girls, anxiety, depression, trauma, life transitions, relationship issues, self esteem, substance abuse, and families.

 How Psychotherapy Can Help